fuyuko/fuyuko.github.io/resume.md

 ---
 ### Summary

-Versatile Technical Professional with over 15 years of experience, progressing from Full-Stack Web Development to Enterprise Support Operations and Project Management.
-Currently leading as a Project Manager/Business Analyst at EPAM Systems, spearheading internal survey platform development while leveraging extensive experience managing mission-critical support operations for Google's SPUR tool and Google Cloud Platform.
+Experienced technical professional with over 15 years of diverse experience, including enterprise support operations, project management, and web development.
+Currently serving as a Project Manager/Business Analyst at EPAM Systems, leading the development of an internal survey platform.
+My experiences at Google include managing support operations for Google's SPUR tool and providing technical support for enterprise-level customers at Google Cloud Platform.

 ---
 ### Experience